e1iasm/e1iasm/README.md

 ## Elias here

 - I am currently learning data analytics at Coursera.
 I want to become a data analyst.

-- I like wiriting random short stories.
+- I like writing random short stories.

 <!--
 **e1iasm/e1iasm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.